Come work in the Rocky Mountains of Estes Park, CO at an internationally renowned summer camp!

 Inclusion at Cheley Colorado Camps

 We live by our core values and beliefs, which embrace harmony, honesty, integrity, unselfish love, and concern for human dignity.
-We’re passionate about creating an inclusive camp community that celebrates, supports, and thrives on diversity: in race, sex, gender identity and expression, sexual orientation, age, disability and mental health, ethnicity, religion, cultural observance, national origin, family status, veteran and military status, and any other category people use to define themselves or others.
+We’re passionate about creating an inclusive camp community that celebrates, supports, and thrives on diversity: in race, color, sex, gender identity and expression, sexual orientation, age, disability and mental health, ethnicity, religion, cultural observance, national origin, family status, veteran and military status, and any other category people use to define themselves or others.
 The Cheley Experience thrives on creating an environment where everyone is comfortable bringing their authentic selves to camp.
 All are welcome and encouraged to apply!

 Room and Board